 So long, Intel.
 Hello, M1.

-Last year, Apple revealed it would build its own ARM-based chips for Macs and begin severing ties with Intel.
+In 2020, Apple revealed it would build its own ARM-based chips for Macs and sever ties with Intel within two years.
 The first MacBook Pro powered by Apple’s new M1 chip arrived in November 2020, bringing performance and battery life gains that put Intel and AMD on notice.

 Did you own the original MacBook Pro?
 Do you think Apple’s MacBook Pro product line has lived up to its early promise?
 Leave your comments below.